What’s the deal with Nørrebro?

 Take in the evergreen firs of Assistens Kirkegård cemetery, the final resting place of fairytale boss Hans Christian Andersen and philosopher Søren Kierkegaard.
 You’re allowed to picnic here, so stock up on wraps, salads and sauces from Dürüm Symfoni or Ahaaa – or sustainable sushi from Selfish – and bring a new purchase from Ark Books on nearby Møllegade.

 If it’s nippy out (which it definitely will be in autumn and winter), we’d suggest hiding out in the aforementioned lamp emporium Hot Kotyr on Nørrebrogade.
 Next, browse Prag and other second-hand shops on the same street and nearby Elmegade.
 Come evening, you’ll want to check out music venue Alice, where you’ll catch everything from jazz to noise rock.

 Since you’re in Copenhagen, you should probably try to get to know some Danes – and there are few places better than Nørrebro’s many dive bars, where the regs will greet you loudly amid the jukeboxes and billiards tables.
 We’d recommend Esrom Kro, Props or Harbo.

 How to get there

-From the airport, take the yellow-line metro to Nørreport (around 15 minutes) and then walk for five to ten minutes.
+From the airport, take the yellow line metro to Nørreport (around 15 minutes) and then walk for five to ten minutes.
 Alternatively, switch to the ring metro at Kongens Nytorv and take it to Nørrebros Runddel.
-You can also get buses 5C and 6A, but as almost anyone will tell you: Copenhagen is cheapest, funnest and easiest to get around on bike.
+You can also get buses 5C and 6A, but as almost anyone will tell you; Copenhagen is cheapest, funnest and easiest to get around on a bike.
 Hire one along Nørrebrogade.